AaronCodesPython/DailyCodeforce/README.md

 # Codeforce Daily

 Codeforce Daily is an application designed to help coding enthusiasts and competitive programmers stay consistent in their problem-solving practice.
-Inspired by the daily problem feature of platforms like LeetCode, Codeforce Daily offers a unique problem each day, tailored to the user's rank.
-This project is especially useful for those preparing for competitive programming contests or looking to enhance their algorithmic skills through regular practice.
+Inspired by the daily problem feature of platforms like LeetCode.
+The program selects an unique problem each day, based on the users rank.

 ## Features